-Depth of field is a very important parameter in photography, therefore it is essential to use it well.
-By mastering the depth of field you will be able to choose to have the background in your photos clear or blurred so that your subject is highlighted.
-For example, in the main photo of this article the highlighted subjects are the wedding rings.
+The depth of field (DOF) is indeed a significant parameter in photography, and it is essential to use it well.
+By mastering the concept of the depth of field, you will be able to make the background in your photos either clear or blurred, so that your subject is highlighted.
+For example, in the main photo of this article, the highlighted subjects are the wedding rings.

 What is the depth of field?

-The depth of field is the distributed area in front of and behind where you focus, also called the area of sharpness.
-In a photo it corresponds to the distance that appears clear.
-Everything before and after this part will gradually appear blurred.
-So the depth of field will always be one third in front of the focal point and therefore two thirds behind the focal point.
+The depth of field is the distributed area in front and behind the point where you focus.
+It is also called the area of sharpness.
+In a photo, it basically corresponds to the distance that appears clear.
+Everything before and after this part will gradually appear blurred, so the depth of field will always be one third in front of the focal point and two thirds behind the focal point.

-The opening of the diaphragm is the factor that most influences the depth of field.
+The aperture is usually the factor that influences the depth of field the most.

-The opening of the diaphragm will then allow you to produce incredible effects on your photos with shutter speed and ISO sensitivity.
-These are the three most important settings to get a good exposure.
-Once you master these three parameters, no more photos will be impossible to take.
+It will allow you to produce incredible effects on your photos in combination with shutter speed and ISO sensitivity.
+These are the three most important settings in order to get a good exposure.
+Once you master these three parameters, you will no longer have difficulty with taking any kind of photo.

 Let’s continue with a little reminder:

-Low figure f/2.8 = large opening = shallow depth of field, very good for portraits.
+Low figure f/2.8 = wide opening = shallow depth of field, i.e., perfect for portraits.

-High figure f/22 = small opening = deep of field, useful for landscape photos.
+High figure f/22 = narrow opening = deep depth of field, i.e., useful for landscape photos.

-As you may have understood, to have nice blurring behind your subjects you will have to open the diaphragm.
-Moreover this is why lenses with a large opening are very expensive (for the depth of field and brightness they enable).
+In order to have nice blurring behind your subjects, you will have to open the aperture wider.
+This is why lenses with a wider aperture are costly (for the depth of field and brightness they enable).

 The focal length of the lens

-Then the focal length of the lens is the second factor that influences the depth of field the most.
-So the longer the focal length, the shallower the depth of field.
+The focal length of the lens is the second factor that influences the depth of field the most.

 Let us sum up:

-It is also for this reason that the depth of field is immense in landscape photography.
+It is because of this reason that the depth of field is immense in landscape photography.

-For the same focal length the depth of field is deeper with a 24 x 36mm sensor (full frame) than with a 16 x 24mm sensor.
-Unfortunately this factor cannot be changed.
-The only thing to do would be to acquire a new camera with a different sensor.
+If you have the same focal length, then the depth of field is deeper with a 24 x 36 mm sensor (full-frame) than it is with a 16 x 24 mm sensor.
+Unfortunately, this factor cannot be changed; therefore, the only thing you can do is acquire a new camera with a different sensor.

-The difference is not huge, but this notion should be taken into account if you are working with two cameras with different sensors.
+The difference is not that big, but this should be taken into account if you are working with two cameras with different sensors.

-By combining a large opening, a high magnification, and then by getting as close to your subject as possible you have all the factors to have a blurry background from which the main subject clearly stands out.
+By combining a wider aperture, a higher magnification, and getting as close to your subject as possible, you will have all the factors in order to achieve a blurred background from which the main subject will clearly stand out.

-To photograph a portrait you want to highlight your subject by blurring the background.
-So we will take a 300mm zoom lens, and adjust the diaphragm to a large opening, such as /2.8.
+For example: In order to take a portrait, you want to highlight your subject by blurring the background, so we will take a 300 mm zoom lens and adjust the aperture to a wider opening, such as f/2.8.

-For a landscape photo it is completely the opposite, because we want to have the highest number of clear elements on the photo.
-So this time we will use a wide-angle lens that will give us a very wide panorama, then we will adjust the diaphragm to a small opening, f/16.
-This is how we will get a beautiful landscape photo.
+For a landscape photo, it is completely the opposite because we want to have the highest number of clear elements in the photo.
+Therefore, we will use a wide-angle lens that will give us a vast panorama, then we will adjust the aperture to a narrower opening, f/16.
+This is how to get a beautiful landscape photo.